 How Evictions in Michigan Work

-If you currently rent homes in Detroit or are considering Detroit investments for your portfolio, you should know that investors can only begin the eviction process for nonpayment of rent.
+If you currently own investment properties in Detroit or are considering Detroit investments for your portfolio, you should know that investors can only begin the eviction process for nonpayment of rent.
 However, property owners must deliver a notice before filing an action with the court for a legal eviction.
-It is illegal for rental property owners to remove residents on their rental properties without a court order.
+It is illegal for rental property owners to remove residents from their rental properties without a court order.